openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/tutorials/base/demo.rst.txt

     Integrated Camera (usb-0000:00:1a.0-1.6):
         /dev/video0

-After that, we can use this ``/dev/video0`` as a camera ID for ``--input``.
+After that, you can use this ``/dev/video0`` as a camera ID for ``--input``.

 Congratulations!
 Now you have learned how to use base OpenVINO™ Training Extensions functionality.
-For the advanced features, please refer to the next section called :doc:`../advanced/index`.
+For the advanced features, refer to the next section called :doc:`../advanced/index`.

 ***************
 Troubleshooting
 ***************

-If you use Anaconda environment, you should consider that OpenVINO has limited `Conda support <https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_conda.html>`_ for Python 3.6 and 3.7 versions only.
-But the demo package requires python 3.8.
+If you use Anaconda environment, keep in mind that OpenVINO has limited `Conda support <https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_conda.html>`_ for Python 3.6 and 3.7 versions only.
+The demo package requires python 3.8, though.
-So please use other tools to create the environment (like ``venv`` or ``virtualenv``) and use ``pip`` as a package manager.
+Therefore, use other tools to create the environment (like ``venv`` or ``virtualenv``) and use ``pip`` as a package manager.